Dima-369/macOS-Menu-Countdown/README.md

 It uses [zenith](https://github.com/ncruces/zenity) to display the 'Timer is finished' dialog and notification plus [menuet](https://github.com/caseymrm/menuet) to display the menu timer.

+**It's probably better to implement this directly in Swift to hide the 'Start at Login' and 'Quit' menu items.**

 **Features**

 * Multiple timers are supported (just launch a new tab in iTerm because launching this from shell is blocking)